-The model is driven by a Magic Motor fastened underneath the $5\frac{1}{2}$ " $\times 2\frac{1}{2}$ " Flanged Plate that forms the bottom of the cart.
-The drive is taken by a Driving Band from the pulley of the Motor to a $\frac{1}{2}$ " fast Pulley on the back axle.
-A $\frac{1}{2}$ " loose Pulley is fitted on a 2" Rod journalled in the bottom holes of the Strips forming the hind legs of the horse, so that the model will travel smoothly along the ground.
+The model is driven by a Magic Motor fastened underneath the 51⁄2" × 21⁄2" Flanged Plate that forms the the model is griven by a magic Plotor lastened underneam the 2% X42 Flanged Plate that forms the bottom of the cart.
+The drive is taken by a Driving Band from the pulley of the Motor to a 1⁄2" fast Pulley on the back axle.
+A 1⁄2" loose Pulley is fitted on a 2" Rod journalled in the bottom holes of the Strips forming the hind-legs of the horse, so that the model will travel smoothly along the ground.